japila-books/kafka-internals/docs/tools/kafka-storage/index.md

 ## format

-[format](StorageTool.md#format) command is used to format the Kafka log directories of a node.
+[format](StorageTool.md#format) command is used to format the Kafka storage directories of a node (brokers and controllers).

 ```shell
 $ ./bin/kafka-storage.sh format -h